EOSgithub/linked-blog-starter-md/Labyrinth Rooms Table.md

 ### 1 - Skeletal Minotaurs
 > Questa stanza presenta un'unica nicchia di marmo con una torcia esausta.
 Alle pareti sono allineati scaffali di pietra, pieni di ragnatele e teschi umanoidi, mentre il pavimento è coperto da una spessa coltre di polvere.
 Grandi ossa ingiallite sono sparse intorno a quattro pesanti asce di bronzo sul pavimento.

 The heroes will only have a short time to move around: 10 seconds after they walk into the room, the bones suddenly begin to twitch and move, forming 4 Minotaur Skeletons, each with one of the bronze axes.
 They attack immediately and chase through the maze.
-Soon after this room, as the heroes march on, the party should have one guaranteed quick encounter with Graxis, the Butcher, as detailed in the Tomb of Xander Random Encounters table above.

 ---
 ### 2 - False Tomb